What does Thor Mining do?

 The Bonya tenement is held jointly with Arafura Resources (ASX:ARU).

-In March, Thor agreed to spin out its copper interests into a new vehicle, EnviroCopper, where it will take up to a 30% stake.
+Last year, Thor agreed to spin out its copper interests into a new vehicle, EnviroCopper, where it will take up to a 30% stake.

 Enviro has rights for up to 75% of both the Kapunda copper project and the Moonta copper project.